dcperera/dcperera.github.io/_pages/about.md

 I am a computational chemist studying molecules using my fingertips.

-I did my bachelor's degree specializing in Chemistry (with a Mathematics minor) at the University of Ruhuna, Matara, Sri Lanka.
-I worked with Prof. Jayendran C. Rasaiah ([https://omh.umeche.maine.edu/](http://omh.umeche.maine.edu/)) at the University of Maine, Orono, ME during my time of Ph.D.
-Currently, I am a postdoctoral researcher at Indiana University, Bloomington, IN.
+I did my bachelor's degree specializing in Chemistry (with a Mathematics minor) at the ([University of Ruhuna](https://alpha.ruh.ac.lk/FacultyofScience/)), Matara, Sri Lanka.
+I worked with ([Prof. Jayendran C. Rasaiah](http://omh.umeche.maine.edu/)) at the University of Maine, Orono, ME during my time of Ph.D.
+Currently, I am a postdoctoral researcher at ([Indiana University](https://www.chem.indiana.edu/faculty/philip-shushkov/)), Bloomington, IN.